 1. Consumer behaviour is changing fast

-Digital has had a transformative effect on consumer thinking and behaviour.
 For over a decade important new technologies and tools have arrived at a terrific pace: first browsers then algorithmic search, then comparison shopping and user-generated reviews, social networks, the mobile web and smart devices.

 Each new technology has an adoption curve while it goes from trial by early adopters to being used by a mass audience.
 There’s good evidence that this adoption lag is shortening: important new tools move into mass usage more and more quickly.